 Not too long ago, I read an article on Jon Morrow’s Boost Blog Traffic, written by Sarah Peterson.
-The article is titled 13 Reasons Why Blog Ads Suck for Monetizing Your Site.
-Why you shouldn’t leverage ads on blogs to make money from your blog.
+The report is titled 13 Reasons Why Blog Ads Suck for Monetizing Your Site, why you shouldn’t leverage ads on blog to make money from your blog.

 The author, Sarah, gave her reasons why you shouldn’t monetize your blog with contextual advertising such as Google AdSense.

-She gave some vital reasons you should not make money with banner ads on your blog.
+She gave some important reasons you should not make money with banner ads on your blog.

-I want to share my views with my blog community and mostly, beginners blogger around the world.
+I want to share my views with my blog community and, mostly, beginners bloggers worldwide.

-As you might have discovered, lots of authority blogs in the industry are earning significant income from such thing as Google AdSense.
+As you might have discovered, many authority blogs in the industry earn significant income from such things as Google AdSense.

-There are many popular blogs such as The Huffington Post, Digital Photography School, About.com, TechCrunch, Smashing Magazine, Search engine land, the richest, etc. All running Google ads on blog to make money and earning a fortune from it.
+Many popular blogs, such as The Huffington Post, Digital Photography School, About.com, TechCrunch, Smashing Magazine, Search engine land, the richest, etc., all run Google ads on blogs to make money and earn a fortune.

 These companies make money with banner ads, especially.

-Also, many horror stories about AdSense publishers losing thousands of $$$ overnight to Google due to AdSense program policies violation.
+Also, many horror stories about AdSense publishers losing thousands of $$$ overnight to Google due to AdSense program policy violations.

-A reason why some “expert bloggers” will tell you don’t go the AdSense route if you want to build a long-lasting business online.
-This is because Google AdSense is a time-bomb that can explode at any time without prior notification.
+Some “expert bloggers” will tell you not to go the AdSense route if you want to build a long-lasting business online.
+This is because Google AdSense is a time bomb that can explode anytime without prior notification.

-You may wake up one morning only to discover that Ads serving has stopped on your blog.
-And no one is there to give reasons to why this happens – all outstanding earnings lost!
+You may wake up one morning only to discover that Ad serving has stopped on your blog.
+And no one is there to explain why this happens – all outstanding earnings are lost!

-And there are other well-known established bloggers telling you not to rely on revenue from contextual advertising if you really want to build a business with your blog.
+And there are other well-known, established bloggers telling you not to rely on revenue from contextual advertising if you want to build a business with your blog.

-In fact, many of these so-called “experts bloggers” will say blatantly that you should ignore ads on blogs to make money completely if you want to transform from a novice to a better blogger.
+Many of these so-called “expert bloggers” will say blatantly that you should ignore blog ads to make money if you want to transform from a novice to a better blogger.

-There are reasons for their judgment, positive one too, but read on to find out why my argument/disagreements.
+There are reasons for their judgment, positive ones too, but read on to find out why my argument/disagreements.

 Top 8 Income Blogs of 2019.

-Before I set out straight to present my argument, let’s quickly run a break down on how “top blogs” earn money from their blogging activities along with the top 20 earners.
+Before I set out straight to present my argument, let’s quickly run a breakdown of how “top blogs” earn money from their blogging activities along with the top 20 earners.